2 day hike where you get to experience an impressive view of Simadal valley and the fjord on the way.

 You have no access to electricity in the mountains; bring enough batteries.
 You use more power in cold weather.

 You do NOT have mobile coverage everywhere in the mountains, and NO access to internet.
 If something happens, you will most likely not be able to phone for help.
 It can be several days hiking to the nearest road.

 As a rule you can drink the water in the Hardangervidda, but there is no guarantee that it is safe.
 Be especially aware of the water in areas where many people go (like the trail to Trolltunga), and in smaller ponds.

 Nature in the high mountains is extremely vulnerable.
 Do not disturb animals and birds, do not destroy vegetation.

 From 15th April to 15th September making fire near or in woodlands is prohibited.

 If you fish in lakes and streams and rivers you need a permit from the land owner.
-Buy fishing permits online or at the lodges in Hardangervidda, or at the local tourist offices.
+Buy fishing permits online at inatur, at the lodges in the Hardangervidda, or at the local tourist offices.